thriveweb/sailinginparadise/content/pages/boats.md

       Comfortably hosting up to 43 guests, this vessel features a large, shaded, indoor space with central island table and wrap around interior bench seating.
 On the front deck, guests will enjoy a spacious area with trampolines and unique forward seating/table zones.

-      T﻿his vessel is currently available to book from 7 November 2023.
+      T﻿his vessel is currently available to pre-book from 7 November 2023.

       Please note that the below photos are indicative only (supplied by manufacturer).